swatimaste00/E2B-Hands-On/README.md

     >- Required to receive events from Azure IoT Platform
 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application
-- SAP Process Automation, Business Rules capability
+- SAP Build Process Automation, Decisions capability
-    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Azure IoT Platform.
+    >- Decisions service to configure business decisions that needs to be taken based on the type of event received from Azure IoT Platform.
 - SAP Event Mesh Connectivity Plan(Beta)
     >- As of now, this service supports SAP Event Mesh to Azure Event Grid direct connectivity.
 This is available as Beta for Enterprise accounts only for now.

 **Microsoft Azure**

 - A valid Microsoft Azure subscription
 - A Microsoft Azure Active Directory
     > - Required for the trust between Microsoft Azure Active Directory and SAP BTP